-- Hoofed animals include horses, cattle, mules, llamas, sheep, goats or swine.
-They are categorized by animal unit and restrictions are shown in the Zone District Animal Limits table below.
+- Hoofed animals include horses, cattle, mules, llamas, sheep, goats, or swine.
+They are categorized by animal units and restrictions are shown in the Zone District Animal Limits table below.

 - Horse, Mule, Cow, Llama: 1 = 1 animal unit

 - Miniature horse, Swine, Sheep, Goat, Alpaca: 4 = 1 animal unit